 Without drilling down on what your employees think (and feel), you as the business decision-maker will only be acting on hunches and assumptions.
-Decision-making not based on concrete data, as we all know, can lead one down the wrong path and have serious impact on the success of the business.
-So, one of the integral components of the employee engagement strategy is survey.
+Decision-making not based on concrete data, as we all know, can lead one down the wrong path and have a serious impact on the success of the business.
+So, one of the integral components of the employee engagement strategy is the survey.

 Employee engagement surveys provide a vehicle for employees to speak candidly and rate the state of engagement in the business.
-The benefit is this information can help the business determine what their baseline is, where they are succeeding as well ass where improvement is needed.
+The benefit is this information can help the business determine what their baseline is, where they are succeeding as well as where improvement is needed.

-Another significant benefit of the employee engagement survey effort is that it can if done consistently and on an on-going basis, determine when things have changed, identifying small dips in engagement before they snowball into larger problems.
+Another significant benefit of the employee engagement survey effort is that it can if done consistently and on an ongoing basis, determine when things have changed, identifying small dips in engagement before they snowball into larger problems.

 As a result of increased employee engagement, businesses enjoy increased productivity, higher levels of innovation and improved employee retention rates.

-Now that we understand why employee engagement surveys matter, let us dive into how to craft one that works…starting with the questions!
+Now that we understand why employee engagement surveys matter, let us dive into how to craft one that works… starting with the questions!

-X Tips For Crafting Employee Engagement Survey Questions That Drive Success:
+9 Tips For Crafting Employee Engagement Survey Questions That Drive Success:

 - Meet employees where they are.
 Pen and paper may not be the best way to get your off-site employees to participate in your employee engagement survey.
 By using HR software platforms that can push employee engagement surveys out to employees anywhere on the globe (via mobile app or web-based tools), you’ll reach the entire team and gain statistically valid insights into your business’s employee engagement.
 Not to mention that the tech will make viewing and arranging the results much more efficient.